 title-line

 Barbara Rachko is an American contemporary artist, based in New York City, who is best known for her remarkable pastel-on-sandpaper paintings.
-Barbara is represented by Apricus Art Collection (US), Art Client Services (US), Galleria Balmain (London), bG Gallery (US), Emillions (US), Interstellar (IN), Galleri SoHo (SE), and more.
+Barbara is represented by Apricus Art Collection (US), Art Client Services (US), Galleria Balmain (London), bG Gallery (US), Emillions (US), SK art studios (IN), Interstellar (IN), Galleri SoHo (SE), and more.
 She is a member of the International Association of Visual Artists.

 Barbara uses her large collection of Mexican and Guatemalan folk art – masks, carved wooden animals, papier-mâché figures, and toys – to create one-of-a-kind pastel-on-sandpaper paintings that combine reality and fantasy and depict personal narratives.
 In 2017 she began work on a series called, Bolivianos, using as source material her stunning photographs of a mask exhibition at the Museum of Ethnography and Folklore in La Paz.
 Her pastel paintings are bold, striking, and powerful.
 For more than three decades, Barbara has been “Revolutionizing Pastel as Fine Art!”